jaythomas/resume/README.md

 - Lead developer in a team of 7, responsible for delegating tasks and ensuring code quality.
 - Helped build the backend API layer using technologies such as Ruby on Rails and Lua for a unique, high-performance, and low-latency RESTful server.
 - Created a roadmap for transitioning the web application from AngularJS to Angular.
-- Designed and scripted processes for continuous integration and continuous desployment.
+- Designed and scripted processes for continuous integration and continuous deployment.

 **Web designer, freelance (3 years)**